apache/shardingsphere/Proposal.md

 ## Initial Source

-The project consists of 3 distinct codebases: core, example and document.
-These have existed as separate git repositories.
+The project consists of three distinct codebases: core, example and document.
+The address of three existed git repositories are as follows:

 -  <https://github.com/sharding-sphere/sharding-sphere>
 -  <https://github.com/sharding-sphere/sharding-sphere-example>